DznDani/mechvibes-dzn/README.md

 I just needed some fixes that annoyed me and i will add some features i find useful for my use case, if u want to use it, don't expect god level programming.

 ### Fixes and features added

 - Implemented Github Actions workflow (only for windows builds)
 - Fixed default output device refresh
+- Fixed opening multiple instances of the app
 - Added single and double click from tray to open the app

 ## Features